Combat Action Badge: Eligibility requirements

 The CAB may be awarded to any army branch or military occupational specialty including infantrymen except when serving in a role where they would be eligible for the CIB.
 In addition to Army soldiers, the CAB may also be awarded to Servicemembers of other U.S. Armed Forces and foreign military personnel assigned to a U.S. Army unit, provided they meet the above criteria (for example, KATUSA in the 2d Infantry Division).

 The Combat Action badge is unique in that unlike the Combat Infantryman and Combat Medical badges, it can be awarded to soldiers of any rank, including general officers, whereas the CIB and CMB are both restricted to colonels and below.

 Award of the CAB is not automatic and will not be awarded solely based on award of the Purple Heart.

 Qualifying conflicts, operations and periods

-The only current qualifying period for the CAB is the Global War on Terrorism.
-Thus, only one CAB can be awarded to any soldier at this time.
+The only open qualifying period for the CAB is the Global War on Terrorism.
 Retroactive awards of the CAB are not authorized prior to 18 September 2001.
 Award of the CAB is authorized for the following qualifying wars, conflicts, and operations.
-To date, a separate award of the CAB has been authorized for qualified soldiers in the following qualifying period:
+A separate award of the CAB has been authorized for qualified soldiers in the following qualifying period: